riQQ/Local-NLP-Backend/README.md

 |Permission|Use|
 |:----------|:---|
 ACCESS_COARSE_LOCATION|Allows backend to determine which cell towers your phone detects.
-ACCESS_FINE_LOCATION|Allows backend to monitor position reports from the GPS.
+ACCESS_FINE_LOCATION|Allows backend to determine which WiFis your phone detect and monitor position reports from the GPS.
+CHANGE_WIFI_STATE|Allows backend to scan for nearby WiFis.
+ACCESS_WIFI_STATE|Allows backend to access WiFi scan results.

+Some permissions may not be necessary, this heavily depends on [Android version](https://developer.android.com/guide/topics/connectivity/wifi-scan).

 Changes
 =======